 During your inpatient hospital stay, during a triage meeting with a clinician, or during the course of ongoing psychotherapy, it may be recommended that you begin taking medications.
 Mental health medications (sometimes called psychotropics) are often used to treat many of the conditions that can lead someone towards suicide.
 For instance, if you are severely depressed or incapacitated by anxiety, antidepressants or anti-anxiety medications may be prescribed.

 There is no "anti-suicide" pill.
 Psychotropic medications are a complement to psychotherapy rather than a substitute for it.
 Research suggests that the most effective way to achieve a long-lasting relief from suicidal feelings and thoughts is to develop a long-term relationship with a psychotherapist.
 Medications can control symptoms, but they do not teach you coping skills for dealing with future stressors and combating suicidal thoughts and behaviors.
-For more information about medications commonly used to treat mental illnesses, please visit the topic center on Mental Help Net relevant to the specific mental illness you're interested in.
-For instance, if you are depressed, please click here to read more about different antidepressant medications.
+For more information about medications commonly used to treat mental illnesses, please visit the topic center on this site relevant to the specific mental illness you're interested in.
+For instance, if you are depressed, please visit the depression center to read more about different antidepressant medications.